docker/docs/content/billing/scout-billing.md

 ## Personal account

-1. Select your username in the top-right corner of Docker Hub.
+1. Select your avatar in the top-right corner of Docker Hub.
 2. From the drop-down menu select **Billing**.
 3. In the **Plan** section, navigate to the **Docker Scout** plan section.
 The default plan is **Docker Scout Free**.
 4. Next to the plan name, select **Buy now**.